Peanuts vs Almonds: Which is Healthier? Let’s Compare

 With their higher monounsaturated fat content, almonds are effective at helping to decrease arterial inflammation and reduce cholesterol levels.

 Almonds contain more potassium.
 Potassium helps the body get rid of excess sodium reducing fluid build-up.
-These help keep systolic and diastolic blood pressure lower ((American Heart Association: How Potassium Can Help Control High Blood Pressure)).
+These help keep systolic and diastolic blood pressure lower 11.

 Almonds contain more magnesium.
 Magnesium helps keep blood pressure levels stable and balanced.
-Recent scientific research examined previous studies and concluded magnesium supplementation decreased blood pressure9.
+Recent scientific research examined previous studies and concluded magnesium supplementation decreased blood pressure 13.

 This all contributes to healthy blood pressure, making almonds an excellent choice for managing hypertension.